BorderTech/wcomponents/theme_default/src/site/markdown/index.md

 ### Internally documented

 Every source file _should_ be internally documented.
-This should cover JSDoc for all functions in JavaScript; comments of all blocks of related selectors in the CSS; header comments for every component transform file and for every named transform and global variable in XSLT; and additional comments for any unusual, complex, controversial or convoluted piece of code and for any fixes which have to be in the main source.
-Still working on this one.
+This means JSDoc for JavaScript; comments of all blocks of related selectors in the CSS; header comments for every component transform file and for every named transform and global variable in XSLT; and additional comments for any unusual, complex, controversial or convoluted piece of code and for any fixes which have to be in the main source.
+We're still working on this one (as usual).